-Gaia Discovery is an online lifestyle publication designed to give people worldwide an insight into sustainable development and tourism.
-It provides valuable information to support the 17 UN Sustainable Development Goals with news reports, features, reviews and interviews on leaders, businesses, destinations, adventures, retreats, and environmentally-friendly initiatives.
+Gaia Discovery is an online lifestyle publication designed to give people worldwide an insight into sustainable development and responsible tourism.
+It provides valuable information to support the 17 UN Sustainable Development Goals with news reports, features, reviews and interviews on leaders, businesses, products & services, destinations, adventures, hotels and retreats, ecology and the environment.

-Provide independent information on sustainable living and tourism.
+Provide independent information on sustainable living and responsible tourism.

 Influence industrialists, builders, hoteliers, manufacturers, investors and decision makers to care for the planet by adopting sustainable and ecologically-sound practices.

 Build greater consciousness within people to exercise ethical, socially responsible and environmentally-sound choices as to how they live and travel.

 Green hotels have to go beyond environmental issues to incorporate all aspects of sustainability and corporate social responsibility.
 Achieving a green standard, as defined by the International Tourism Partnership, includes six key areas:

 environmental management (e.g. assess environmental impacts, install meters on high energy equipment, work with local businesses to improve environmental standards etc.)

 policy and framework (e.g. task senior staff with environmental management, institute measurements of progress, draw up suitable policies etc.)